Epitalon Peptide Guide: Benefits, Dosing & What to Know

 Epitalon increases activity of AANAT (arylalkylamine-N-acetyltransferase), the rate-limiting enzyme in melatonin synthesis.
 It also protects pineal cells from age-related damage.

 A study on aged rhesus monkeys (20-26 years old, elderly in monkey terms) found Epitalon restored evening melatonin levels and normalized cortisol circadian rhythm.
-The significance goes beyond sleep.
+This isn’t just about sleep.
 Circadian disruption accelerates aging across multiple systems.

-One caveat worth flagging: a 2003 study by Djeridane found Epitalon failed to stimulate melatonin in isolated rat pineal glands in a lab dish.
+I should mention one caveat: a 2003 study by Djeridane found Epitalon failed to stimulate melatonin in isolated rat pineal glands in a lab dish.
 The effect seems to require intact physiological systems.
-Not a problem for practical use (you’re injecting it into a living body, not a petri dish) but it means we don’t fully understand every step of the mechanism.
+This isn’t necessarily a problem for practical use (you’re injecting it into a living body, not a petri dish) but it’s worth noting we don’t fully understand every aspect of how this works.

 Gene Expression Changes